MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/node-pools-content.md

 The [nodes](/azure/aks/concepts-clusters-workloads#nodes-and-node-pools), also called *agent nodes* or *worker nodes*, host the workloads and applications.
 In AKS, customers fully manage and pay for the agent nodes attached to the AKS cluster.

-To run applications and supporting services, an AKS cluster needs at least one node, an Azure virtual machine (VM) to run the Kubernetes node components and container runtime.
+To run applications and supporting services, an AKS cluster needs at least one node: An Azure virtual machine (VM) to run the Kubernetes node components and container runtime.
 Every AKS cluster must contain at least one [system node pool](/azure/aks/use-system-pools) with at least one node.

-AKS groups nodes of the same configuration into *node pools* containing the VMs that run AKS workloads.
+AKS groups nodes of the same configuration into *node pools* of VMs that run AKS workloads.
 System node pools serve the primary purpose of hosting critical system pods such as CoreDNS.
 User node pools serve the primary purpose of hosting workload pods.
 If you want to have only one node pool in your AKS cluster, for example in a development environment, you can schedule application pods on the system node pool.

 ![Diagram showing a single Kubernetes nodes.](./media/aks-node-resource-interactions.png)